Health Communication Scholars Program

 Save the Date: HCSP Fall Grant Writing Workshop - September 29

-The grant writing workshop for this academic year will be on September 29 from noon-5pm.
+The grant writing workshop for this academic year will be on September 29 from noon-5pm in BMC 5.208.
 More details about the workshop, including speakers and a full agenda, will be coming soon.

 HCSP Featured in UT Provost's Teaching Fellows Newsletter

 The HCSP was featured in a story from in the UT Provost's Teaching Fellows newsletter, the program that provides funding and support for the HCSP.
 You can read it here.

 Moody Feature Story: Interdisciplinary Program Gives Graduate Students Experience Designing and Funding Research

 The Moody College just posted a feature story about the HCSP and the funded teams.
 You can read it here.

 After a competitive process, the HCSP is funding four proposals for the 2013-14 academic year.
 Congratulations to these funded teams!